hitobito/development/README.md

 Additionally you need **git** to be installed and configured.

  🐧 This manual focuses on Linux/Ubuntu.
 Hitobito development also runs on other plattforms with some adjustments.
- Follow the additional prerequisits in section [Windows preparation][#windows-preparation] to setup a Windows platform for Hitobito development.
+ Follow the prerequisits in section [Windows preparation][windows_preparation] to setup a Windows platform for Hitobito development, before continuing below.

+[windows_preparation]: #windows-preparation

 ## Preparation